salrashid123/mcbn/README.md

 While there _maybe_ ways to achieve this programmatically using bearer tokens or `x509` certificates but they generally involve a trusted third party to broker secret.

-In this procedure outlined below, no trusted third party is required.
+In this procedure outlined below, no trusted third party is required (well, you're trusting a provider of a TEE infrastructure (Google Cloud, Azure, AWS) that it is doing what its advertized to do as a TEE).

 Each participant will release their share of the secret to both the client and server only after ensuring the specific VM that is requesting the share is running in a  Trusted Execution Environment like [Google Confidential Space](https://cloud.google.com/blog/products/identity-security/announcing-confidential-space) and the codebase which is running is going to just use the combined keyshares to establish a TLS connection to the client and server.